 National Alliance on Mental Illness (NAMI) Metro

-NAMI Metro is a grass roots all volunteer organization providing education, support and advocacy resources for family, caregivers and individuals with mental illness in Oakland, Wayne and Macomb counties of Southeastern Michigan.
+NAMI Metro is a grass roots, all volunteer organization providing education, support and advocacy resources for individuals with mental illness and their families or caregivers in Oakland, Wayne and Macomb counties.

 New Oakland Family Centers